s3lite/s3lite/README.md

 `async` `run (sql, [params...])` `→` `{Promise<{lastID: number, changes: number, sql: string}>}`

-Run the sql query with the specified parameters and return `Promise` of `Object` containing `{lastID: number, changes: number, sql: string}` if the query has been executed successfully.
+Run the sql query with specified parameters and return `Promise` of `Object` containing `{lastID: number, changes: number, sql: string}` if the query has been executed successfully.

 **Parameters:**